Arborvitae/Geoshape/docs/geogitmerge.rst

 Merge Two Branches
 -------------------
 The screenshot below shows two layers.
 One is multipolygon_test and the other is multipolygon_test_branch1.
 The first layer is on the master branch and the second layer is on branch1.
-The second layer could have any name but it's labeled this way to clearly distinguish which on is the branch.
+The second layer could have any name but it's labeled this way to clearly distinguish which one is the branch.
 Note that the upper polygon in multipolygon_test_branch1 has been updated so that it's larger.
 We want to bring that edit into master (multipolygon_test).

    .. figure:: img/en_multipolygonedit.png